Psilocybe alutacea: Distribution and habitat

 Present in Australia and New Zealand.
 In Tasmania collections were made at Snug Falls Track, Mount Field National Park (Pandanus Walk) and Kermandie Falls (Upper Track).

-Found growing solitary to subgregarius on cow dung; also collected on horse and wombat dung.
+Found growing solitary to sub-gregarious on cow dung; also collected on horse and wombat dung.
 Sometimes in leaf litter or from soil in mossy areas.

 Similar species

 Members of the Psilocybe section Semilanceatae, genetically similar species and small brown corprophilous fungi.
 Psilocybe semilanceata is more umbonate and grows in grasslands and paddocks from decaying grass roots, not on animal dung.
 Psilocybe fimetaria has a stipe that discolours yellow with handling or age, and is known from the Pacific Northwest region of the United States and Canada, Chile, Great Britain, and Europe.

 Psilocybe liniformans has a convex to applanate cap, and is known from the Pacific Northwest and Chile.
 Psilocybe pelliculosa is closely related with a similar appearance.
 It occurs predominantly in the Pacific Northwest region of the United States and Canada, where it grows in litter in coniferous woods.